Register Log in Social updates Events Awards Current Tenders & Competitions

 Competition proposal for technology giant

-Our Brixton based start-up client MOST Architecture, were invited to pitch concept proposals for the complete re-design of an exhibition centre in South Korea.
+Our Brixton based start-up client MOST Architecture, were invited to pitch concept proposals for the complete re-design of an exhibition centre in South Korea for Hyundai.
 We assisted with graphic design layouts, film production, architectural drawings, story-boarding and translation.

 We are always on the lookout for great new clients, and interesting projects.
 If you need help or advice with your architectural communications and business development, then please get in touch: info@woodburnpark.com